 Detentions can ripen into arrests, and the point where that happens is not always clear.
 Often, police state that they are arresting a person, place him/her in physical restraints, or take other action crossing the line into arrest.
 These police actions may trigger the constitutional requirement of probable cause.

-Someone arrested or charged without probable cause may seek redress through a civil lawsuit for false arrest or malicious prosecution.
+Someone arrested or charged without legal cause may seek redress through a civil lawsuit for false arrest or malicious prosecution.

 Probable Cause to Search